HumanDynamics/openbadge-server/API.md

 not be available to any hubs meant for use by the end user.
 All other endpoints are restricted to hubs that are members of the project being accessed.

-In general Headers are used exclusively for Authentication, either via a `GodKey` for God-level endpoints, or by the `badgeID` (ng-Device's `uuid`).
+In general Headers are used exclusively for Authentication, either via a `X-GODKEY` for God-level endpoints, or by the `badgeID` (ng-Device's `uuid`).
 The exeption to this is in `GET`'s, which sometimes use headers to specify what is to be gotten.